Stream at Glion Darragh by Adam Morgan and Ciara Hardisty, Biosphere Photographers in Residence

 Spanning several large reserves, including MWT Glen Auldyn, MWT Glion Darragh, MWT Creg y Cowin and Hairpin Woodland Park, the project combines native tree planting, natural regeneration, sustainable grazing and long-term habitat management to bring back one of the world’s rarest ecosystems.

-Supported through a partnership with Aviva as part of the Temperate Rainforest Restoration Programme, the Manx Rainforest Project strengthens biodiversity, improves climate resilience and will provide net boosts to wildlife and farming island-wide.
+Supported through a long-term partnership with Aviva and The Wildlife Trusts as part of the Temperate Rainforest Restoration Programme, the Manx Rainforest Project strengthens biodiversity, improves climate resilience and will provide net boosts to wildlife and farming island-wide.
 Volunteers, donors and partners all play a vital role in helping MWT restore native woodland and rebuild a thriving rainforest landscape for future generations.

 Our long-term goals: